asfpp/asfpp/interpreter/interpreter/README.md

  + engine contains the parsing engine of the interpreter and other useful scripts;
  + grammar contains the grammar rules of the interpreter;
  + lexer contains the lexer of the interpreter;
- + primitives contains the classes which model primitives furnished by the ASL.
+ + primitives contains the classes which model primitives provided by the ADL.

 Requirements